allienka/Helsinki-bikes/README.md

 # Helsinki-citybikes

-The aim of this project is to create a web application that shows the list of the journeys and stations used with Helsinki city bikes.
+The aim of this project is to create a web application which lists all the journeys and stations by Helsinki city bikes.
 The app uses a backend service to fetch the data.
 Backend can use a database, or it can be memory-based.

 # Requirements